How Much Does Business Automation Cost a Plumber? (2026)

 Here's the contrarian bit.
 Most plumbers I talk to are already spending more on automation tools they don't fully use than they would on a properly built managed system.
 They've got a Tradify subscription they configured 20% of, a Calendly subscription they barely use, a ChatGPT Plus they sometimes log into, and a Zapier free tier doing one thing.
 That's £40-£90/month going out the door for maybe 10% of the automation they actually need.
 The bill says "automation."
 The reality is a stack of half-used software.

 The other one nobody mentions - per-message and per-call fees.
 The cheap-looking £29/month tools charge 4p-8p per outbound SMS once you go past their tiny included allowance.
 A plumber sending 200 follow-up texts a month at 6p extra each is paying £12/month on top of the headline price, and that's at the low end.
 Some of the missed-call text-back services I've benchmarked charge per recovered call.
 By the time you're getting actual volume from these tools, the bill on the credit card statement bears no resemblance to the sticker price.
-The fixed-cost monthly retainer model exists partly to fix that.
-You know exactly what next month's bill is going to be.
+When comparing managed services, always ask for the all-in monthly cost at real usage volumes - some providers offer flat-rate pricing specifically to avoid this problem.

 What ROI Does Plumbing Business Automation Actually Pay Back?

 The honest answer - if it doesn't pay back at least 5x its monthly cost within 90 days, you've bought the wrong system.
-Here's the rough maths on a properly built done-for-you system in a sole trader plumbing business:
+Here's the rough maths on a well-configured automation stack in a sole trader plumbing business:

 | Recovered revenue | Per week | Per month | Per year |